alaeddinebenhassir/blog.xoztechs/content/post/UNIX linux history & licensing.md

 ### Devlopement of Unix :

 Intel this time the Unix system is still stack between the doors of the AT&T Bell Labs, it had to escape and multiply.
 For some reasons that i wont descace in this artical the AT&T could not sell UNIX as a product and Bell Labs had to license its technology to others.

 Ken Thompson took the intiative and began shipping copies of the UNIX source code , and many computer scientists around the world showed thier intrests in unix and started working on thier own destrepbution as an enxemple ,the  Students at Berkeley enhanced the version of UNIX that they had received from Bell Labs to meet their needs.
 It was the first Berkeley tape (1BSD, short for 1 st Berkeley Software Distribution).Folowed by 2BSD ,3BSD and the 4BSD in witch the  TCP/IP sockets where introcuded for the first time .

 In 1983, when AT&T started selling Unix commercially , about half of the source code was written by others.a big debate was lached thats why it has been to version of UNIX ; the AT&T UNIX System V , and the free BSD UNIX.

+### Conclusion :

+Learning the history may give s a good understanding to the phylosofy behind the modern linux system , history enable as to trace the futur paths.
+I think every one wandring to jump into the world of opensorce should undestand the folowing :

+* the phylosophy of unix
+* the roots of linux
+* the free software phylosophy
+* licencing

+and this what what i tried to cover in this artical.